-Amy Butler, pastor of the historic Riverside Church in New York City, reflects on how churches can faithfully address the issues of the day without turning every Sunday into a political rally.
+Amy Butler, former pastor of the historic Riverside Church in New York City, reflects on how churches can faithfully address the issues of the day without turning every Sunday into a political rally.
 She says a church’s prophetic witness must be grounded in the gospel and flow authentically from a healthy lived experience of beloved community.

 In today’s political climate, many are asking how the church can speak prophetically to the issues of the day while also being sensitive to diverse views.
 At Riverside Church, where the congregation is almost universally progressive, we must also ask the question, “How can we avoid turning church into a political rally every week?”
 It’s a key question for churches that are either very liberal or very conservative in political outlook.